hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 \d ontime
 ```

-Now you have prepare one database with one table!
+Now you have prepared one database with one table.

 ## Data Uploading

-Let's upload the data we have prepared early.
-Follow me with uploading one csv file just for a quick test( we take keyword "copy ...from... " to upload data here).
+Let's upload one csv filefor a quick test.

 ```
-\COPY ontime FROM '/temp/testdata_file/On_Time_Reporting_Carrier_On_Time_Performance_(1987_present)_1987_10.csv' DELIMITER ',' CSV HEADER;
+psql -h <hostname> -p <port> -d quickstart -U <username> -c "copy customers from STDIN with delimiter as ',';" < /tmp/customers.csv
 ```

 Data is uploaded successfully as following.